ericaraujophd/25fa-cs112/content/week00/lab00.md

 ::: -->

 ::: callout-important
-All labs are meant to be done in pairs using pair programming but this one!
+All labs are meant to be done in pairs using pair programming ***but this one***!
 That is: you **must** configure your VS Code and Github individually in order to work in the other assignments.
 :::

 Go to the webpage for your repository.
 You will need to get the ID of the repo.
 To get this, you click on the button **\<\> Code**, then click on the SSH tab.
 Then click on the two boxes to the right of where it says `git@github.com:...`.
 This copies your repo id to your clipboard.